What's Your Pleasure?: Critical reception

 What's Your Pleasure? received widespread critical acclaim.
 It was praised for its "disco-inspired" sound and cited as the singer's "finest" work.
 Ware earned praise for "going back to where she started" and for sounding "bolder, looser" compared to her previous releases.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the album received an average score of 84, based on 18 reviews, indicating "universal acclaim".
 Aggregator AnyDecentMusic? gave What's Your Pleasure?
 8.2 out of 10, based on their assessment of the critical consensus.

 Tara Joshi of The Guardian praised the upbeat nature of What's Your Pleasure? and compared it to other "grown-up disco" albums like Lady Gaga's Chromatica and Robyn's Honey.
 NME editor Hannah Mylrea claimed the album was a return to Ware's club roots, which she had strayed away from since her debut Devotion, and called it "an intoxicating cocktail of seductive beats, exhilarating choruses and sleek production."
 Owen Myers of Pitchfork complimented the album's musical references to disco divas of the past like Donna Summer, Diana Ross, and Anita Ward and awarded it the website's "Best New Music" distinction.
 Myers remarked positively on Ware's commitment to making uplifting music while allowing "a little of her signature psychodrama to creep into the nocturnal escapades she describes, and the flecks of ennui make the highs even higher."

 Andy Kellman of AllMusic singled out "Mirage (Don't Stop)" as a highlight, praising the Bananarama-influenced production, as well as praising the production of the album as a whole.
 Kellman also praised the "chamber folk-soul" of the album's closer "Remember Where You Are", calling it a "stirring finale".

 In July 2020, What's Your Pleasure? was included on Slant Magazines list of the best albums of 2020 so far.

+In February 2026, the album was included in Spotify's list of Classic Pop Albums of the Streaming Era (2015-present).
+The list is picked by editors that selected 30 albums that define the ambition, emotion, and cultural impact of modern pop.